nostrumbiodiscovery/msm_pele/docs/_build/documentation.rst

     - Constraints will be applied on all metals and its coordinates.

-    - Missing sidechains will be added
+    - Partial missing sidechains will be added

     - Template residues and non standard aminoacids will be checked